akando42/next-map/public/content/posts/02-21/index.md

 ![Switching from GOLD to Electricity Cost as Anchor of Value](https://storage.googleapis.com/spykman-world/bitcoin-invention.png)

 By 2010, Chinese and Japanese economies in combined while not surpassed the United States economy just yet did achieve a significant share of the global total production outputs.
 If all Chinese and Japanese export goods and services would be priced around US Dollar then their worker wages and natural resources pricing would become highly vulnerable against US Dollar printing.
-Xi-JinPing, a Xian-Japananese mixed baby, became Chinese's premier in 2013 with the promise of strengthening the Chinese position at the Trade Negotiating Table and not repeating Japanese trade negitiating humiliation of the 1980 that resulted in the following Japanese decades of low birth rate and economic stagnation.
+Xi-JinPing, a Xian-Japananese mixed baby, became Chinese's premier in 2013 with the promise of strengthening the Chinese position at the Trade Negotiating Table and not repeating Japanese trade negptiating humiliation of the 1980 that resulted in the following Japanese decades of low birth rate and economic stagnation.

 ![West Russian vs East Russian](content/posts/02-21/West_Russian_vs_East_Russian.png)